 1. Choose your color

-Browsing through fan decks and paint chips can be overwhelming when you get started with your Halifax interior painting project.
-Start by figuring out the general color characteristics: Do you want a warm or cool shade?
+Browsing through fan decks and paint chips can be overwhelming.
+Start your Halifax interior painting project by figuring out the general color characteristics: Do you want a warm or cool shade?
 A neutral or a saturated shade?
 If you have existing furniture or art, you’ll also want to consider how the shade will compliment them.
 Once you have a sense of what you’re looking for, pick a few shades, and get samples.
 Test the shades to see how they look in the room at different times of the day.

 Many paint companies also have tools on their websites that will let you upload a photo of your space and preview different colors on the walls.
 But colors can look different in real-world conditions, so you’ll still need to try it out in the space.

 Every project is unique and you may need different tools depending on the paint you choose and the condition of your walls, but there are a few must-haves.